Regular Potential Games: Second-Order Degeneracy in Games with Identical Payoffs

 \subsection{Second-Order Degenerate Games}

-Throughout the section, we will assume the number of players $N$ and number of actions $K_i$, $i=1,\ldots,N$ is fixed, and let $K$ be as defined in \eqref{def_K} (cf. \eqref{def_calI}).
-The goal of this subsection is to prove the following proposition. \begin{proposition} The set of identical-payoff games which are second-order degenerate has $\calL^K$-measure zero. \end{proposition} We will prove the proposition using Sard's theorem.
-Our construction roughly follows that of \cite{harsanyi1973oddness}.
-We begin by introducing some pertinent notation and preliminary results.
+In the following proposition we will assume the number of players $N$ and action-space sizes $K_i$, $i=1,\ldots,N$ are fixed, and let $K$ be as defined in \eqref{def_K}. \begin{proposition} The set of identical-payoff games that are second-order degenerate has $\calL^K$-measure zero. \end{proposition}